 Comply with State Regulations

-Different countries and states may have specific regulations and requirements for accepting credit card payments.
+Different countries and states may have specific regulations and requirements for accepting credit card payments through a payment service.
 For example, in California, businesses must comply with the California Consumer Privacy Act (CCPA) when handling customer data.
 In New York, businesses may need to adhere to the Stop Hacks and Improve Electronic Data Security (SHIELD) Act.
 Familiarize yourself with the regulations in each state to ensure compliance.

 Implement Secure Payment Processing